oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/nicaragua.md

 ## 跨國議題

 ### 人口販運
-- `tier rating`: Tier 3 — Nicaragua does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Nicaragua remained on Tier 3; for more details, go to: https://www.state.gov/reports/2024-trafficking-in-persons-report/nicaragua/
+- `會級評分`: Tier 3 — Nicaragua does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Nicaragua remained on Tier 3; for more details, go to: https://www.state.gov/reports/2024-trafficking-in-persons-report/nicaragua/

 ### 非法藥物
  transit route for illicit drugs originating from South America destined for the United States